-The basic premise of the PhD degree is that it is primarily reserved for those professionals who will utilize research skills in their vocations of choice in institutions of higher education.
+The basic premise of the PhD degree in the School of Education is that it is primarily reserved for those professionals who will utilize research skills in their vocations of choice in institutions of higher education.
 Through coursework and residential study with faculty researchers much emphasis will be placed on (a) acquiring rigorous analytical research skills and tools (quantitative and qualitative) for vocations in higher education; (b) supporting research that will result in publication in refereed conference, journals and books; (c) significant interaction and mentorship by doctoral faculty; (d) vocations in higher education; and (e) developing a mature understanding of an integrative personal and professional life centered on the historic Christian faith.

 Similar to the Ed.D., students have seven years to complete the program.
-A Ph.D. student will (a) complete 18 hours associated with the EdD core curriculum (excludes mandatory summer residency), (b) complete 18 hours associated with the Ed.D. cognate, (c) complete an additional 12 hours of research and statistics related credit, (d) complete 6 hours of residency requirements according to cognate specific expectations tailored to individual needs in a fashion that promotes significant interaction and mentorship with the faculty, and (e) complete 18 hours of dissertation credit-the total program is 72 hours.
+A Ph.D. student will (a) complete 18 hours associated with the EdD core curriculum (excludes mandatory summer residency), (b) complete 18 hours associated with the Ed.D. cognate, (c) complete an additional 12 hours of research and statistics related credit, (d) complete 6 hours of residency requirements according to cognate specific expectations tailored to individual needs in a fashion that promotes significant interaction and mentorship with the faculty, and (e) complete 18 hours of dissertation research credit-the total program is 72 hours.
 The comprehensive examination will be administered upon completion of the additional 12 hours of research and statistics related credit.
-The culminating experience for the Ph.D. is a research based dissertation that significantly contributes to the candidate's field of interest.
+A candidate for the Ph.D. degree must present an acceptable research-based dissertation.
+The dissertation demonstrates that the candidate has technical competence in the field and has done research of an independent character.
+It must add to or modify what was previously known in the candidate's field of interest, or present a significant interpretation of the subject based upon original investigation and research.